radiodee1/awesome-chatbot/model/README.md

-# Dataset Preperation and GPT2 Training
+# Movie Dataset Preperation and GPT2 Training

 * move to the root of the `awesome-chatbot` project.